-Current owners, prospective purchasers, or their representatives may request information about a particular property through our Property Inquiry Service.
+Current property owners, prospective purchasers, or their respective representatives may request information on a property through South Nation Conservation’s Property Inquiry Service.

-This service provides important information on whether the property is within or adjacent to any natural hazard or natural heritage feature such as: a ravine, slope, watercourse, wetland, pond, or woodlot.
+This service provides important information on whether the property is in or adjacent to the following:

 SNC will provide a letter outlining all of the natural features identified, applicable setbacks, and appropriate reports required.
-The letter provides a formal record of the inquiry and valuable information to the client when making decisions for the site.
+The letter provides a formal record of development related policies and requirements under the Conservation Authorities Act and Clean Water Act, 2006.
+This is valuable information to the client when making decisions about a property.

-A fee is charged to cover the cost of reviewing site information and issuing a formal, written response.
-Staff require at least two weeks and complete documentation to provide this service.
-Rush services are available for an additional fee.
+A fee is charged to cover the cost of reviewing site information and issuing the letter.
+A site visit may be requested for an additional fee.

-Formal Property Inquiry Service requests must be made in writing to SNC by submitting the following:
+Property Inquiry Service requests must be made in writing by submitting the following:

 - Information Request Form

-- Covering letter describing in detail your proposed project and/or use of land
+- A cover letter describing your proposed project and/or land use;